DFKI-SignLanguage/MMS-Player/README.md

 This software is a research prototype!

 At its current stage, it DOES NOT represent whatsoever an application ready for the production of intelligible and quality approved sign language videos.
-(Notably, facial animation is still missing and under development.)
+(Notably, facial animation is still under improvement.)

 This repository offers to the research community a baseline for further investigation, collaborations, and improvements in Sign Language synthesis.